Kurozora/kurozora-web/resources/static/privacy_policy.md

 <div></div>

 ## Privacy Questions
-If you have any questions or suggestions about Kurozora's Privacy Policy or if you feel that Kurozora is not abiding this Privacy Policy, do not hesitate to contact us.
+If you have any questions or suggestions about Kurozora’s Privacy Policy or if you feel that Kurozora is not abiding this Privacy Policy, do not hesitate to contact us.
 You can always contact us through administrators and other relevant contact forms.
 <div></div>

 Kurozora may update its Privacy Policy from time to time.
 Thus, we advise you to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.